-- 4-ACGR T1.0- Transfers between NC public schools that are not captured through accountability data collections require schools to collect and maintain adequate supporting documentation and enter transfer coding through the CGR data collection process developed by the NCDPI. - 4-ACGR T1.1-North Carolina Department of Health and Human Services supported schools are considered a transfer within the state, are not captured by an accountability data collection, and require the same type of documentation to be removed from the cohort. - 4-ACGR T2.0-Students who transfer within the same LEA from a NC public school to a NC public school that does not grant diplomas (e.g., alternative schools, special education schools, hospital schools), are attributed to the cohort of the diploma granting school to which they would have been assigned.
+T1.0- Transfers between NC public schools that are not captured through accountability data collections require schools to collect and maintain adequate supporting documentation and enter transfer coding through the CGR data collection process developed by the NCDPI.

+T1.1-North Carolina Department of Health and Human Services supported schools are considered a transfer within the state, are not captured by an accountability data collection, and require the same type of documentation to be removed from the cohort.

+T2.0-Students who transfer within the same LEA from a NC public school to another NC public school that does not grant diplomas (e.g., alternative schools, special education schools, hospital schools), are attributed to the cohort of the diploma granting school to which they would have been assigned.